fengjixuchui/IPAForce/README.md

 # IPAForce

+#### Terminal Shell ENV:
+Please use bash as shell enivronment when execute setup macOS.

 #### Code Sign Info:
 Due to f**king ADP 3.2(f), you may need to do resign or unsign before using this app.
 The unsign operator binary was added to here from: https://github.com/steakknife/unsign